List of awards and nominations received by Simran: Filmfare Awards South

+SIIMA Awards

+Filmfare Awards

+The Filmfare Awards are annual awards that honour artistic and technical excellence in the Hindi-language film industry of India.

+Filmfare OTT Awards

+The Filmfare OTT Awards are annual awards that honour artistic and technical excellence in original programming on over-the-top streaming media in Hindi-language.

 International Tamil Film Awards

-The International Tamil Film Awards (ITFA) is an awards ceremony that honours excellence in Tamil language films around the world since 2003.
+The ITFA is an awards ceremony that honours excellence in Tamil language films around the world since 2003.

-Kalaimamani Awards
+Kalaimamani Award

 The Kalaimamani is an award in Tamil Nadu state, India.
 These awards are given by the Tamil Nadu Iyal Isai Nataka Manram (literature, music and theatre) for excellence in the field of art and literature.

 Tamil Nadu State Film Awards

 The Tamil Nadu State Film Awards are the most notable film awards given for Tamil films in India.
 They are given annually to honour the best talents and provide encouragement and incentive to the South Indian film industry by the Government of Tamil Nadu.

 Vijay Awards

 The Vijay Awards are presented by the Tamil television channel STAR Vijay to honour excellence in Tamil cinema.

+Ananda Vikatan Cinema Awards

+The Ananda Vikatan Cinema Awards are presented by the Tamil television channel STAR Vijay to honour excellence in Tamil cinema.